Animism and Earth Ritual

 Animism and Spirits of Place.
-In addition to ancestral healing, a major focus of my teaching and ritual work is greeting and relating well with the many beings who are local to our homes and everyday lives.
+In addition to ancestral healing, a major focus of my teaching is helping others relate well with the many beings who are local to our homes and everyday lives.
 ‘Indigenous’ suggests ‘of a place’ and taking indigenous wisdom to heart includes coming to know and love the other-than-human kin with whom we share our specific bioregion.
 Our more ancient ancestors were, by necessity, ecologically literate people who maintained conscious dialogues with the animals, plants, rivers, weather, and other forces upon which their lives depended.
-Contemporary indigenous peoples don’t have a monopoly on relational intimacy with the land; Earth reconnection is learnable, nourishing for our spirits, and an essential part of honoring our humanity.
+Earth reconnection is learnable, nourishing for our spirits, and an essential part of our humanity.

 Over the past two decades I’ve guided hundreds of place-focused rituals in the San Francisco Bay Area and now in the Southeastern United States.
-Examples include: ceremonies to feast the mountain spirits including a five-day prayer walk on Mt Diablo, peace tree ceremonies and others to honor ancestors of place, five week-long wilderness quests near Mt Shasta and day quests in the S.F.
-Bay Area, grief rituals to welcome returning rains and salmon, healing rituals at past mining sites and other areas of ecological desecration, eight years of monthly earth medicine training in S.F.
-Bay Area, organization of five conferences featuring diverse indigenous and earth-honoring elders and teachers, and extensive ritual to engage local animal and plant relations.
-I am offering an online course in Animism and Earth Reconnection this year.
-More info here.
+Examples include: rituals to feast the mountain spirits, peace tree ceremonies for ancestors of place, five week-long wilderness quests near Mt.
+Shasta and day quests in the Bay Area, grief rituals to welcome returning rains and salmon, healing rituals at mines and areas of ecological desecration, leadership of five conferences featuring diverse earth-honoring teachers, and extensive ritual to honor local animal and plant relations.
+As I get anchored in the Southeast, my public teaching with the others is here: Animism and Earth Reconnection Online Course.